 Public awareness of police brutality is growing, spurred by stories about individual Black men who have been murdered by police across the country.
 But Black women and women of color have been rendered largely invisible in discussions about state-sanctioned violence, even though they too are targeted and killed by police officers.
 What can we learn from their experiences of injustice, and from their resistance and activism?
 Black lesbian police misconduct attorney and organizer Andrea Ritchie, co-author of Say Her Name: Resisting Police Violence Against Black Women and Queer (In)Justice: The Criminalization of LGBT People in the United States, takes on these issues in her forthcoming book, Invisible No More, due out next spring.
-With Women’s History Month still fresh in our mind, we caught up with Ritchie to ask what to expect in her eye-opening account.
+With Women’s History Month still fresh in our mind, our blog editor Christian Coleman caught up with Ritchie to ask what to expect in her eye-opening account.

 Christian Coleman: Describe for us what your new book is about.

 Andrea Ritchie: Invisible No More is the first book to comprehensively tackle women’s experiences of racial profiling, police brutality, and gender-based forms of police violence, such as sexual assault.